 778 (120) BScHons in Genetics

-The programme commences during the first week of February and extends over one academic year.
+The programme commences during the third week of January and extends over one academic year.
 Strong emphasis is placed on mastering laboratory skills.
-Evaluation is done by continuous assesment and an oral exam.
+Evaluation is done by continuous assessment and an oral exam.

-The programme extends over one academic year and commences at the start of the general academic year.
+The duration of the programme is one academic year and begins at the start of the general academic year.

 711 (16): Genetics: Molecular techniques